The best reading technique is the one that cures ignorance.

-This quote may well contain the most important set of thoughts you will ever read.
+This quote may well contain the most important set of thoughts you will ever read when it comes to helping you read better.

 “To young writers I give only two secrets that really exist… all the other hints of Rosetta Stones are jiggery-pokery.
 The two secrets are these: